-The truth is that anyone living with psychological disability is dangerous to American democracy regardless of whether s/he encourages awful acts of domestic terrorism or exhibits “narcissistic personality disorder” (NPD) or various kinds of sociopathy to which the writers of Dangerous Case consistently return—but on the basis of her aberrant bodymind alone.
+The truth is that anyone living with psychological disability is dangerous to American democracy regardless of whether they encourage awful acts of domestic terrorism or exhibit “narcissistic personality disorder” (NPD) or flaunt the various kinds of sociopathy to which the writers of Dangerous Case consistently return—but on the basis of their aberrant bodymind alone.
 This is because what unites most, if not all, of the terms of the semantic field of madness is a lack of reason.
 An absence of rationality, albeit to varying degrees.
 Think of this the next time you say someone is out of his mind.

-Often, then, cognitive and psychological disabilities become awkward limit cases to humanity’s potential for popular sovereignty.
-According to John Locke, “if through defects that may happen out of the ordinary course of Nature, any one comes not to such a degree of Reason, wherin he might be supposed capable of knowing the Law … he is never capable of being a Free man,” and “so Lunaticks and Ideots are never set free from the Government of their Parents” (Two Treatises 2.60).
+Which is all to say, it’s after the Revolution that confinement truly takes hold in the United States–after this war that cognitive and psychological disabilities become thoroughly menacing as limit cases to humanity’s potential for popular sovereignty.
+According to John Locke, for instance, “if through defects that may happen out of the ordinary course of Nature, any one comes not to such a degree of Reason, wherin he might be supposed capable of knowing the Law … he is never capable of being a Free man,” and “so Lunaticks and Ideots are never set free from the Government of their Parents” (Two Treatises 2.60).
 Political theorist Nancy J. Hirschmann helpfully summarizes the philosopher’s gist: “freedom has an intimate relationship to reason; hence, … Locke describes lack of freedom not on its own terms but rather by talking about reason” (180).

 These are the men America’s “founders” were reading—and it shows.
 In Federalist 2, for instance, John Jay writes that “many, indeed, were deceived and deluded” by the pamphlets spreading misinformation about the Congress of 1774, “but the great majority of the people reasoned and decided judiciously; and happy they are in reflecting that they did so.”